Spatial and Spatiotemporal GARCH Models -- A Unified Approach: Computational Implementation and Simulation Studies

-To evaluate the performance of this model selection procedure, we performed a simulation study on a $20 \times 20$ spatial unit grid (i.e. $D_{\xvec{s}} = \{\xvec{s} = (s_1, s_2)' \in \xset{Z}^2 : 1 \leq s_1, s_2 \leq 15 \}$), resulting in $n = 15^2 = 225$ observations.
-For $m = 1000$ replications, we simulated spGARCH, spatial H-GARCH, log-GARCH, or E-GARCH processes and estimated all four models.
-The weighting matrices $\xmat{W}^*_1$ and $\xmat{W}^*_2$ were chosen to be row-standardised Rook's and Queen's contiguity matrices, respectively.
-Furthermore, the upper diagonal elements were set to zero to avoid negative values $h(\xvec{s}_i)$, which may arise while simulating spGARCH processes.
-Thus, the processes can be interpreted as directional spatial processes with the origin in the upper right corner.
-The average values of logarithmic likelihood are reported in Table \ref{table:selection}.
-Moreover, the percentages of cases in which the models were selected by this procedure are given in parentheses.
-The correct model was selected in the majority of cases.
-Generally, we observe three different groups of models.
-While the H-GARCH and log-GARCH models lead to similar results and values of the log-likelihood, the spGARCH and E-GARCH models are different with respect to the average log-likelihood and their model fit.
-In contrast to a spGARCH process having additive dynamics, the spatial E-GARCH process has a multiplicative structure.
-Thus, spGARCH processes behave differently to spatial E-GARCH processes, and it is important that the correct model is selected.
-In fact, the average values of log-likelihood of the spGARCH and E-GARCH models are not similar.
-On the contrary, we observe similar values for the H-GARCH and log-GARCH approaches.
-As the hybrid model would be identical to the spatial log-GARCH process, if $\xmat{W}^*_1 = \xmat{W}^*_2$, only a few links in the weighting matrix distinguish between these two models.
-Thus, these models are more similar than the spGARCH and E-GARCH models.
+In contrast to a spGARCH process with additive dynamics, the spatial E-spGARCH process has a multiplicative structure.
+Thus, it is important that the correct model is selected.
+In fact, the average values of log-likelihood for the spGARCH and E-spGARCH models are not similar.
+On the contrary, we observe similar values for the H-spGARCH and log-spGARCH approaches.
+As the hybrid model would be identical to the log-spGARCH process, if $\xmat{W}^*_1 = \xmat{W}^*_2$ then only a few links in the weighting matrix distinguish between these two models.
+Thus, these models are more similar than the spGARCH and E-spGARCH models.

-For the correct models (i.e. all combinations on the diagonal of Table \ref{table:selection}), we further analysed the performance of the estimators.
-The estimated coefficients are depicted by a series of boxplots in Figure \ref{fig:estimation}.
-The true values $\rho = 0.5$, $\lambda = 0.4$, and $\alpha = 1$ are shown by asterisks.
-It is not surprising that the estimated values for the spatial H-GARCH and log-GARCH are very similar.
-Hence, the fitted models would be very close to a true fit, even if the wrong model was selected.
-For the spGARCH and spatial E-GARCH, the estimators are also unbiased, although slightly less precise.
-In the ensuing section, we present an empirical application, where spatial GARCH-type models are used to describe local model uncertainties.
-In particular, we consider real-estate prices in all postal code regions of the German capital of Berlin.
+For the correct models (i.e., all combinations on the diagonal of Table \ref{table:selection}), we have further analyzed the performance of the estimators.
+The estimated coefficients are depicted by a series of boxplots in Figure \ref{fig:estimation} for both estimation strategies.
+The true values $\rho = 0.5$, $\lambda = 0.4$, and $\alpha = 1$ are shown using asterisks.
+Due to the similarity of the H-spGARCH and the log-spGARCH, it is not surprising that their estimated values are very similar.
+Hence, these two fitted models would generate values that are very close to the true values, even if the wrong model is selected.
+The estimators are also unbiased for the spGARCH and E-spGARCH, although slightly less precise.
+Generally, we see that both estimators, the NLSE and MLE, perform equally well.